prototypefund/Digital_Bargeld-docs/api-exchange.rst

   Get a list of all denomination keys offered by the bank, as well as the bank's current online signing key.

+  **Request:**

+  :query last_issue_date: optional argument specifying the last value of the "list_issue_date" of a "/keys" response that is already known to the client.
+Allows the exchange to only return keys that have changed since that timestamp.
+The given value must be an unsigned 64-bit integer.

   **Response:**

   :status 200 OK: